 ECG shows right axis deviation, right ventricular hypertrophy, and occasionally right atrial enlargement.

 Neonates with total anomalous pulmonary venous return with obstruction require emergent surgical repair.
-In older infants, heart failure should be treated, followed by surgical repair as soon as the infant is stabilized.
+In older infants, heart failure Heart failure in older infants and children Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more should be treated, followed by surgical repair as soon as the infant is stabilized.

 Surgical repair consists of creating a wide anastomosis between the pulmonary venous confluence and the posterior wall of the left atrium.
-Sometimes the vein decompressing the confluence into the systemic venous circulation is ligated.
+Ligation of the vein decompressing the confluence into the systemic venous circulation is important to prevent a postoperative left-to-right shunt.
 The repair is different for return to the coronary sinus, in which case the coronary sinus is unroofed into the left atrium and its opening to the right atrium is closed.